 Shopping for the bulk of your fruits and vegetables (and beyond, if you're lucky) at the farmers' market takes a handful of different skills than cruising the Piggly Wiggly.
 Because the availability of individual foods ebbs and flows in a wonderfully non-industrial pattern, you'll have to go with the flow MacGyver-style instead of pre-planning every detail of your meals for the week.
 Duct tape (while never discouraged) is not an essential tool for your market tote, but here are a few ideas that are.

-Entries tagged with 'tips and tricks'
+'tips and tricks' on Serious Eats

 Last time we met with Pizza a Casa owner Mark Bello, he showed us his DJ skillz for stretching out dough.
 Here, he shares a quick trick for unsticking pizza that won't budge from the peel.
 Semolina to the rescue!
 As Adam mentioned a few months back, a spice shaker will help with quick, even distribution.